 Sometimes confidence can be deadly.
 Only swim if there are others nearby to help.
 Even the most confident and skilled swimmers are susceptible to accidents that can quickly turn deadly without help.
 If swimming in a public pool or lake, ensure that a lifeguard is on duty before getting in the water.

 If a swimmer has a known medical condition, such as frequent seizures, always watch them and provide adequate safety gear.
 Those who might suddenly lose their ability to swim should always have a lifejacket on in large bodies of water.
 Additionally, those with medical conditions might want to consider taking a shower in favor of a bath.

 Providing children with swimming lessons can help decrease their risk of drowning by 88 percent.
 However, never use a swimmer’s training as an excuse to decrease supervision on them.
 Always watch swimmers, regardless of their swimming level.
 Additionally, always have barriers that are child-proof even if your children can swim.

 Tip 5: Use Safety Gear Approved by Coast Guard

 Never rely on air-filled or foam devices as safety gear for children.
 These are toys and are not supposed to save lives.
 Instead, rely on safety life jackets and other equipment that have been approved by the U.S. Coast Guard.

 Drinking alcohol is never a good idea if the water is nearby or involved.
 The effects of alcohol can decrease coordination and the judgment of the most talented swimmers.

 Tip 7: Don’t Hold Your Breath

 While seeing how long swimmers can hold their breath might feel like a classic summertime game, it can be dangerous.
-When someone holds their breath for too long, especially during a contest, they can pass out and drown.
+When someone holds their breath for too long, they can pass out and drown.